lkoolik/lkoolik.github.io/projects/art.md

 ## Arts and Crafts

+You found my secret in-progress arts and crafts page!

 Outside of my academic work, I enjoy finding crafty projects to work on, with a focus on sustainability where I can.
 Below are a few of my recent projects that I am proud of.

 ### Crochet